‘I have arrived’: How web series ‘She’ has given Aaditi Pohankar the role of a lifetime

 The she of the new Netflix series She used to be a runner in college.
-Aaditi Pohankar represented the Maharashtra in athletics and bagged medals in 100-metre and 200-metre races.
+Aaditi Pohankar represented Maharashtra in athletics and bagged medals in 100-metre and 200-metre races.
 “In running, if your timing is right, you are a winner,” Pohankar observed.

 But Pohankar doesn’t believe running is just a sport or a way to get exercise: it’s “another side of expression”, she said.
 If we stick with her metaphor, Pohankar has just won herself the equivalent of another gold for her performance in She.
 In the series created and co-written by Imtiaz Ali and directed by Avinash Das and Arif Ali, Pohankar plays Bhumika, a lowly constable with the Mumbai Police.
 Bhumika is plucked out of traffic duty and moulded into a honeytrap for a drug bust operation.